HolyBlackCat/cpp-tutorials/language/02_basic/16_references_part_1.md

 ```
 Here `int &z = y;` is entirely equivalent to `int &z = x;`.

 In other words, a reference can't actually refer to another reference.
-Instead, trying to do so makes it refer to whatever that reference refers to.
+Instead, trying to do so makes it refer directly to whatever that reference refers to.

 ## Const references